terminalsin/ghast.dev/README.md

 This project is setup to demonstrate use of the _Required_ file structure below.

-If you are looking for a template project with more substantial content like multiple pages and use of layouts, see https://github.com/MichaelCurrin/Jekyll-blog-demo.
+If you are looking for a template project with more substantial content like multiple pages, see https://github.com/MichaelCurrin/jekyll-blog-demo .

 #### Required